Kepavel/sam-android/README.md

 ## Contributing

-We welcome contributions to the Segment Anything on Android project!
+welcome contributions to the Segment Anything on Android project!
 If you have suggestions for improvements or bug fixes, please feel free to:

 ## Acknowledgments